Skip to main content

 BDF/BD prioritises marginalised people’s safety over privileged people’s comfort.
 BDF/BD reserves the right not to act on complaints regarding:

-Participants asked to stop any harassing behaviour are expected to comply immediately.
+Participants asked to stop any unwanted behaviour that does not adhere to the Code of Conduct, are expected to comply immediately.

-If a participant engages in harassing behaviour, BDF/ BD may take any action we deem appropriate, up to and including expulsion from all BDF/BD spaces and identification of the participant as a harasser to other BDF/ BD community members or the general public.
+If a participant engages in behaviour that does not follow the Code of Conduct, BDF/ BD may take any action we deem appropriate, up to and including expulsion from all BDF/BD events and spaces.

 If the person who is harassing you is a member of staff, they will recuse themselves from handling your incident.